gowthamreddy003/hr-test-python/README.md

 ### 1. How do you setup local python dev environment?
 - What IDE do you use?

-Mostly I’ve been using Anaconda Navigator:  Spyder, Jupyter notebook, PyCharm.
+**Mostly Iâ€™ve been using Anaconda Navigator:  Spyder, Jupyter notebook, PyCharm.**

 - How do you setup python production environment in Linux?
   - List the cli commands if possible.

-I personally use conda, I create my virtual project specific env on conda.
+**I personally use conda, I create my virtual project specific env on conda.
 However, I give general approach for setup on Linux.

 a) Open a Linux terminal.
 b) Choose the directory, where you want to create new environment.